anamud/anamud.github.io/_posts/2017-05-31-Punarutthana-my-lab.md

 ---

 I recently built a small Electronics lab at home for self-study and revision.
-My lab is called `Punarutthaana` (the Kannada word for revival) because it revives a childhood hobby of Electronics prototyping.
+My lab is called `Punarutthaana` (ಪುನರುತ್ಥಾನ, the Kannada word for revival) because it revives a childhood hobby of Electronics prototyping.

 ![Ananya Muddukrishna in Punarutthaana, Stockholm]({{ site.url }}/images/IMG_20170525_183437-COLLAGE.jpg)

 Punarutthaana is a compact and cost-effective lab built to fit my modestly-sized home and budget.
 The lab workbench is a modern secretary desk from IKEA.
-With compact-size as the global constraint, I balanced between expensive-but-long-lasting, cheap-but-effective, DIY, and multi-purpose tools and components for the lab.
+With compact size as the global constraint, I balanced between expensive-but-long-lasting, cheap-and-effective, DIY, and multi-purpose tools and components for the lab.
 A comprehensive list of things in the lab is available on request.

 I will embark on a long journey of total recall and fun-filled prototyping inside my lab.
 Here are the first steps I plan to take: